ssbeefeater/react-typed/README.md

 - Re-wright in typescript
 - Support for react 18
+- option to start animation only when the element is visible
 - new property parseRef for supporting custom components that handles ref differently (see last example)
 - update docs with latest storybook version